sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 ###  Deployment Management

-This phase includes deployment of ML models, production testing, monitoring, and configuration challenges such as modifications that can be tracked and reproducible (Figure 4.5).
+This phase includes deployment of ML models, production testing, monitoring, and configuration challenges such as modifications that can be tracked and are reproducible (Figure 4.5).

 <!-- <p align="center">